Ultimate Erie Real Estate Investing Guide for 2026

 Price to Rent Ratio

-The price to rent ratio (p/r) is a contrast of median property prices and median lease rates that will show you how much rent the market can handle.
-An investor will not pay a large sum for a house if they can only collect a limited rent not enabling them to pay the investment off in a reasonable time.
-You need to discover a lower p/r to be assured that you can establish your rental rates high enough for acceptable returns.
+The price to rent ratio (p/r) is a contrast of median property prices and median rental rates that will show you how much rent the market can tolerate.
+The price you can charge in a region will define the price you are able to pay determined by how long it will take to repay those funds.
+You are trying to see a low p/r to be assured that you can establish your rental rates high enough to reach good profits.

 Median Gross Rents